an-empty-string/website/posts/legal-name.md

 title: Changing your legal name in Madison&nbsp;County, Alabama
 summary: A detailed how-to guide on changing your legal name in Madison County, based on my experiences in September 2020 and kept up to date with feedback from the local trans community.
 posted_on: 2020-10-17
-updated_on: 2024-08-01
+updated_on: 2025-05-16
 ---

 This is how I changed my legal name in Madison County, AL. The process is definitely different elsewhere.

 I originally did this in September 2020 but I try to keep this info up to date based on feedback.
-Email me at tris@tris.fyi or ping me on Discord ("tris.fyi") to give such feedback; I really appreciate it!
+Email me at tris@tris.fyi or ping me on Discord ("tris.fyi") to give such feedback.
+Thank you to everyone who has given me feedback so far; I really appreciate it.

 ## Background